vrockai/pipeline-test/docs/content.md

 ---

-## Programing of an Intravascular Immune Firewall by the Gut Microbiota Protects against Pathogen Dissemination during Infection
+## Programing of an Intravascular Immune Firewall by the Gut Microbiota Protects against Pathogen Dissemination during Infection.
+ 18.08.2020, _B McDonald, AZ Zucoloto, IL Yu, R Burkhard, K Brown, MB Geuking, KD McCoy_

+Eradication of pathogens from the bloodstream is critical to prevent disseminated infections and sepsis.
+Kupffer cells in the liver form an intravascular firewall that captures and clears pathogens from the blood.
+Here, we show that the catching and killing of circulating pathogens by Kupffer cells in vivo are promoted by the gut microbiota through commensal-derived D-lactate that reaches the liver via the portal vein.
+The integrity of this Kupffer cell-mediated intravascular firewall requires continuous crosstalk with gut commensals, as microbiota depletion with antibiotics leads to a failure of pathogen clearance and overwhelming disseminated infection.
+Furthermore, administration of purified D-lactate to germ-free mice, or gnotobiotic colonization with D-lactate-producing commensals, restores Kupffer cell-mediated pathogen clearance by the liver firewall.
+Thus, the gut microbiota programs an intravascular immune firewall that protects against the spread of bacterial infections via the bloodstream.

 [Source](https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(20)30410-8)

+10.1016/j.chom.2020.07.014

 ---